 3) Google Stacks Boost Maps Rankings

 A method called Google Stacks floats around YouTube and other forums suggesting that stacking multiple Google properties together boosts your Google Maps ranking.
-Unfortunately, no concrete evidence exists to support the theory, and though it can’t be unilaterally disproven, there is no recent data to support its effectiveness in 2022.
+Unfortunately, no concrete evidence exists to support the theory, and though it can’t be unilaterally disproven, there is no recent data to support its effectiveness.

 Alternative: Strengthen your primary website with backlinks and link to it from your GMB listing